-No, it’s not crazy to talk to your baby during the pregnancy!
-Between weeks 20 and 24, babies can start to hear sounds coming from outside the womb.
-Your baby is in fact more sensitive to deeper sounds like daddy’s voice.
-“My partner is pregnant again and I know that the baby can hear my voice,” says Jocelyn, father to 20-month-old Félix.
-“At night, I bend over my girlfriend’s tummy and talk to the baby to say good night.
-It’s my way of communicating and bonding with my baby.”
+There’s nothing weird about talking to your baby during pregnancy!
+Between the 20th and 24th weeks of pregnancy, babies start to hear sounds from outside their mom’s belly.
+Your baby is also more sensitive to low-pitched sounds, such as a man’s voice.
+“We’re pregnant again, and I know our unborn baby can hear my voice already,” says Jocelyn, father of 20-month-old Félix.
+“At night, I put my head near my partner’s belly so I can talk to them and say goodnight.
+It’s my way of communicating with them and creating a bond.”

-Upon conception, the embryo already has the two chromosomes that will determine the sex.
-If the embryo has two X chromosomes, it will be a girl.
-If it has the X and Y pair of chromosomes, it will be a boy.
-However, it’s only at the 8th week of pregnancy that these chromosomes enter into action to actually define the sex.
-At the end of week 12, the foetus’ reproductive system and genital organs are completely formed.
-So, is it a girl or a boy?
-Some couples prefer to keep it a surprise while others ask to know at the ultrasound.
-On average there are 105 boys born for every 100 girls.
+Right from conception, the embryo carries the two chromosomes that will determine the sex of your baby.
+If the embryo has XX chromosomes, you’re having a girl.
+If it has XY chromosomes, you’re having a boy.
+These chromosomes don’t start to activate and define your baby’s sex until the 8th week of pregnancy.
+At the end of the 12th week, the reproductive system and genitalia of the fetus are now fully developed.
+Are you having a boy or a girl?
+Some couples prefer to keep it a surprise, while others want to find out at their ultrasound appointment.
+On average, 105 boys are born for every 100 girls.

-“My sister used to have a lot of nightmares when she was pregnant.
-Not me.
-But since the 6th month of my pregnancy, I’ve been waking up at five in the morning and can’t fall back asleep,” says Véronique, who is pregnant with her second child.
-Like Véronique, many women sleep poorly during pregnancy, especially during the first and last trimesters.
-At the beginning, the production of hormones makes women feel more tired.
-Then, as the baby grows, sleep can become uncomfortable or disturbed due to the frequent need to pee (the baby pushing on your bladder), back pains or leg cramps.
-Towards the end of the pregnancy, most women wake up an average of three times per night.
+“My sister had a lot of nightmares when she was pregnant.
+I don’t, but ever since the sixth month of my pregnancy, I’ve been waking up around 5 a.m. and then can’t get back to sleep,” says Véronique, who is expecting her second child.
+Like Véronique and her sister, many women experience poor sleep during pregnancy, especially in the first and last trimesters.
+At the beginning of pregnancy, hormones increase feelings of fatigue.
+Then, as the baby grows, discomfort may disrupt sleep: frequent urination (the baby weighs on the bladder), back pain and leg cramps, etc. By the end of their pregnancy, most women wake up an average of three times a night.

 Pregnancy is a good time to start building a relationship with your unborn child.

-It’s normal to have fears and a lot of questions.
+It’s normal to feel scared and have a lot of questions.